Mysteriza/WiFi-Password-Viewer/README.md

 # WiFi Password Viewer
-"Show every saved WiFi password on your PC!
-Just double-click the .exe file, and voila!
-All your saved WiFi passwords will be displayed :)
+"Easily access all your saved WiFi passwords on your PC!
+Simply double-click the .exe file, and all your saved WiFi passwords will be displayed :)

 Not only that, this program will also send all the displayed passwords to the Telegram bot you have created.
 If you need help creating a bot, you can search for tutorials on YouTube or contact me for assistance.